-- Instructor

-- Russell H. Taylor (rht@jhu.edu)
+- - Russell H. Taylor (rht@jhu.edu)

-- Emad Boctor (eboctor@jhu.edu)

 - Guest Lectures

 - Class Place & Times

 - Tuesdays and Thursdays 1:30-2:45

-- 601.455 will meet in Maryland 310

-- 601.655 will meet in Hackerman B17
+- Class will meet in Hackerman B17

-- The material will be the same in both sections and instructors may trade off lectures Section times: TBD
+- Section times: TBD

-- TΑ

-- Maia Stiber (mstiber@ihu.edu)

-- Ben Killeen (killeen@jhu.edu)
+- TA

+- Sue Min (Jasmine) Cho scho72@ihu.edu

-- Office hours and section times: See the course web site (link below)
+- Office hours and section times: See the course web site (link below) Textbook

-- - Handout Material (on web site)
+- Handout Material (on web site)

-- Recommended: Computer-Integrated Surgery: (Editors: Taylor, Lavallee, Burdea, Mosges), MIT Press, 1996
+- Recommended: Computer-Integrated Surgery; (Editors: Taylor, Lavallee, Burdea, Mosges), MIT Press, 1996

 - Office hours

 - By appointment, but we will usually be available before or after class

+- Some additional office hours may be available from selected PhD student CA's

 - Web site: https://ciis.lcsr.jhu.edu/doku.php?id=courses:455-655:455-655

-Links to lecture notes and homework found here - Piazza Page: piazza.com/jhu/fall2021/601455655
+- Links to lecture notes and homework found here Piazza Page: piazza.com/jhu/fall2022/601455655

-Mostly used for class communications and Q&A - Blackboard Page: Follow link for EN.601.455.01.FA21 - Non-public links; pointers to video recordings; etc. - Gradescope: Students will submit assignments on Gradescope (gradescope.com) - The course entry code is 6P53RJ
+- Mostly used for class communications and Q&A

+- Canvas Page: Follow link for EN.601.455.01.FA23 Non-public links; pointers to video recordings; etc.

+- Gradescope: Students will submit assignments on Gradescope (gradescope.com)

+- The course entry code is 2KKNPD

+- Covid 19 Information:

+- All students are requested to wear high quality masks for any in-person classes or TA sessions.
+This is both for your protection and for that of the instructor, the TA, and your fellow students.
+The class is very full, and the classroom density will reflect this.
+If you test positive for covid-19 (or any other communicable disease) please do not come to class.
+Notify me and the TA, and we can make arrangements for you to make up any necessary material.